PremanshChakraborty/PremanshChakraborty/README.md

 # Premansh Chakraborty

-I'm a CS undergrad at NIT Silchar who enjoys building things that sit at the intersection of [what excites you most — e.g. distributed systems and real-world usability].
+I'm a CS undergrad at NIT Silchar who enjoys building things that sit at the intersection of real-world usability and technical perfection.
 My work spans mobile apps, agentic AI, and Web3 — not because I chase trends, but because I like understanding systems from the ground up.
-Outside of code, I [something personal — music, sport, reading, etc.].
-I believe [one genuine opinion you hold about software/tech/the industry].
-Currently sharpening my skills before joining Goldman Sachs as an SWE Intern in May — always open to interesting conversations, collaborations, or just a good problem to think through.
+Each domain that I have touched has taught me a valuable skill-set that has improved my overall software aptitute, which is what i primarily aim for while building.
+Maximizing my learning speed is the ultimate motivation that keeps me going.
+I am currently sharpening my skills before joining Goldman Sachs as an SWE Intern in May — always open to interesting conversations, collaborations, or just a good problem to think through.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://linkedin.com/in/premansh-chakraborty-99b100281)
 [![LeetCode](https://img.shields.io/badge/LeetCode-FFA116?style=flat&logo=leetcode&logoColor=black)](https://leetcode.com/Premansh_Chakraborty)